Relationship between science and religion: United States

 A 2009 report by the Pew Research Center found that members of the American Association for the Advancement of Science (AAAS) were "much less religious than the general public," with 51% believing in some form of deity or higher power.
 Specifically, 33% of those polled believe in God, 18% believe in a universal spirit or higher power, and 41% did not believe in either God or a higher power.
 48% say they have a religious affiliation, equal to the number who say they are not affiliated with any religious tradition.
 17% were atheists, 11% were agnostics, 20% were nothing in particular, 8% were Jewish, 10% were Catholic, 16% were Protestant, 4% were Evangelical, 10% were other religion.
 The survey also found younger scientists to be "substantially more likely than their older counterparts to say they believe in God".
 Among the surveyed fields, chemists were the most likely to say they believe in God.

 Elaine Ecklund conducted a study from 2011 to 2014 involving the general US population, including rank and file scientists, in collaboration with the AAAS.
 The study noted that 76% of the scientists identified with a religious tradition.
 85% of evangelical scientists had no doubts about the existence of God, compared to 35% of the whole scientific population.
 In terms of religion and science, 85% of evangelical scientists saw no conflict (73% collaboration, 12% independence), while 75% of the whole scientific population saw no conflict (40% collaboration, 35% independence).

 Religious beliefs of US professors were examined using a nationally representative sample of more than 1,400 professors.
 They found that in the social sciences: 23% did not believe in God, 16% did not know if God existed, 43% believed God existed, and 16% believed in a higher power.
 Out of the natural sciences: 20% did not believe in God, 33% did not know if God existed, 44% believed God existed, and 4% believed in a higher power.
 Overall, out of the whole study: 10% were atheists, 13% were agnostic, 19% believe in a higher power, 4% believe in God some of the time, 17% had doubts but believed in God, 35% believed in God and had no doubts.

 In 2005, Farr Curlin, a University of Chicago Instructor in Medicine and a member of the MacLean Center for Clinical Medical Ethics, noted in a study that doctors tend to be science-minded religious people.
 He helped author a study that "found that 76 percent of doctors believe in God and 59 percent believe in some sort of afterlife."
 Furthermore, "90 percent of doctors in the United States attend religious services at least occasionally, compared to 81 percent of all adults."
 He reasoned, "The responsibility to care for those who are suffering and the rewards of helping those in need resonate throughout most religious traditions.".
-A study from 2017 showed 65% of physicians believe in God.
+A study from 2017 on 2,097 individuals, showed 65% of physicians believe in God.